awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-CreateRule.md

 + VPC flow logs

 **Important**
 When you grant a user the `cloudwatch:PutInsightRule` permission, by default that user can create a rule that evaluates any log group in CloudWatch Logs\.
 You can add IAM policy conditions that limit these permissions for a user to include and exclude specific log groups\.
-For more information, see [Using Condition Keys to Limit Contributor Insights Users' Access to Log Groups](iam-cw-condition-keys-contributor.md)\.
+For more information, see [Using condition keys to limit Contributor Insights users' access to log groups](iam-cw-condition-keys-contributor.md)\.

 **To create a rule using a built\-in sample rule**